hackproductions/events-site/videos.md

 ---
-title: Top Tips for Shooting Video/Live Streaming
+title: Top Tips for Shooting Video
 layout: page
 hide: true
 permalink: /videos
 ---

-# Top Tips for Shooting Video/Live Streaming
+# Top Tips for Shooting Video

 When shooting a video for an event or live streaming, things can seem very confusing and you may not know precisely what you need to provide to us to make everything succeed.
 Do not fear!
 This document is here to provide all the information you will need to make some amazing content to show the world!